Paul Budde

 The 2nd campaign against the Longobards

 It was not until 773 before the Franks again responded to a call from Rome this time from Pope Hadrian I. The new king Charles took his troops over the Alps, outside the normal campaigning season, established a winter camp near Pavia and starved the Langobards into a peace agreement that he didn’t get until the summer of 774.
 He exiled the Lombard king Desiderius and his family to France, demanded homage from the local nobility and installed a strong Frankish garrison in Pavia.
-By doing so he established clearly that it was him who held the secular power and not the pope, he was now not only the King of the Franks but also the King of the Longobards; the kingdom comprised northern and central Italy down to the March of Spoleto.
+By doing so he established clearly that it was him who held the secular power and not the pope, he was now not only the King of the Franks but also the King of the Langobards; the kingdom comprised northern and central Italy down to the March of Spoleto.

 While the king moved back to Aachen, many Frankish settlers moved into Lombardy.
 A whole outside ruling class took over religious, bureaucratic and merchant structures.